Lorenzo Fluxá: FIA Formula 3 Championship

 In late September 2022, Fluxá partook in the FIA Formula 3 post-season test with Van Amersfoort Racing during the second and third days.

+Euroformula Open

+Alongside his ELMS commitments, Fluxá competed part-time in the 2024 Euroformula Open with Team Motopark in 2024.

+Endurance racing career

+2024

+For 2024, Fluxá pivoted to endurance racing, racing in the European Le Mans Series with Cool Racing.
+Partnering Malthe Jakobsen and Ritomo Miyata in the LMP2 class, the Spaniard would help his team win the season opener at Barcelona, where he took the lead during the opening hour.

 Personal life

 Fluxá comes from a wealthy family which founded and owns notable Spanish companies Iberostar, Lottusse and Camper.
-His younger siblings Lucas and Luna currently compete in karting.
+His younger brother Lucas competes in Spanish F4, and his younger sister Luna currently competes in karting.
+Luna has been a part of the Mercedes Junior Team since 2022.